bootdotdev/blog/content/wiki/the-game.md

 ### How do I protect my sharpshooter progress?

 Armor protects your sharpshooter streak from being lost!
 If you get an assignment incorrect, and you have armor purchased, you will instead lose a piece of armor instead of losing your sharpshooter streak!
-Once armor has been used on an assignment, that assignment will always be protected as indicated by the shield icon turning green.
+Once armor has been used on an assignment, that assignment will always be protected as indicated by the shield icon being shattered and broken.

 Armor will not be lost when:

 * Getting an assignment incorrect that you have already completed in the past.
 * If your sharpshooter streak is at 0
+* If you have already used armor on a lesson

 ## XP Boosts